 The term disruption is used to describe a situations where a child is placed into the custody of an adoptive family with the intent to adopt but, due to a change of mind by the birth mother, birth father, or adoptive family, the adoption does not take place and the child is returned the birth parent, to foster care, or placement with new adoptive parents.

-In every U.S. state the birth parents can not irrevocably terminate their parental rights until some time after the baby is born.
+In every U.S. state the birth mother, and in many cases the birth father, cannot irrevocably terminate their parental rights until sometime after the baby is born.
 Until the birth parents rights have been ended (called termination, surrender, or relinquishment) they are the parents and, if the child has been placed for adoption, they can ask for the baby to be returned.
 This is the most common type of disruption found in private adoptions and private agency adoptions.

 A disruption can also occur if, prior to the finalization of the adoption, the adopting parents do not want to proceed with the adoption.
 This is most commonly found in state-sponsored adoption programs.
-In over 20 years of working with almost 1000 private agency adoptions, I (Dr. Berger) have had this happen only one time.
+In over 40 years of working with approximately 900 private agency adoptions, I (Dr. Berger) have had this type of disruption happen only one time.
 And that was due to a fatal accident involving the adopting mother and the adopting father traveled and could not raise the child as a single parent.

 It is difficult to get an accurate picture of the frequency of adoption disruptions since many private adoptions result in disruptions but do not appear in statistical reports.
 However, in general it appears that in the U.S. the rate of adoption disruption runs between 10%-25% depending on the population that is being evaluated.

 The term dissolution is used to describe an adoption that ends after it is legally finalized, resulting in the child's return to (or entry into) foster care or placement with new adoptive parents.